rougier/python-opengl/07-points.rst

        gl_Position = vec4(2.0*center/resolution-1.0, 0.0, 1.0);
    }

-You may have noticed that we give the window resolution to the shader using a uniform (that will be updated each time the window size has changed).
-The goal is to be able to use window coordinates in python without taking care of the normalized device coordinate.
-This transformation will be done inside the shader.
-This is important because in the fragment shader, we'll need pixel coordinates to perform anti-aliasing.
-This fragment shaders reads:
+You may have noticed that we gave the window resolution to the shader using a uniform (that will be updated each time the window size has changed).
+The goal is to be able to use window coordinates (i.e. pixels) from within Python without taking care of the normalized device coordinate (this transformation has been done in the vertex shader above).
+We now have one problem to solve.
+A GL point is made from a single vertex and the apparent size of the resulting quad is controlled by the `gl_PointSize` variable resulting in several fragments.
+How things are interpolated between vertices knowing there is ony one vertex?
+The answer is that there is no interpolation.
+If we want to know the position of a fragment relatively to the center, we have to find it ourself.
+Luckily, there is one interesting variable `gl_FragCoord` that gives us the absolute coordinate of the fragment in window coordinates (bottom-left is (0,0)).
+Subtracting the center from this coordinate will give us the relative position of the fragment from which we can compute the distance to the outer border of the point.
+Finally, our fragment shader reads:

 .. code:: glsl